Travel details

 Göreme Open-Air Museum

-The Göreme Open-Air Museum is a UNESCO World Heritage Site featuring groups of churches carved out of rock.
+The Göreme Open-Air Museum is a UNESCO World Heritage site where groups of churches carved out of rock are scattered throughout.

-Inside, well-preserved frescoes remain, allowing visitors to sense the spirit of early Christianity.
+Inside are well-preserved frescoes that convey the spirit of early Christianity.

-It is a mystical spot that represents Cappadocia, where nature and faith merge.
+It is a mystical spot representing Cappadocia where nature and faith are fused.

 [Japanese Guide]